sunfishcode/basic-text/docs/Unicode.md

 A string is in Unicode form iff:
  - it encodes a sequence of [Unicode Scalar Values].

-A substring is in Unicode form iff:
- - it is itself a string in Unicode form

 A stream is in Unicode form iff:
  - it consists entirely of a string in Unicode form

 A buffered stream is in Unicode form iff:
  - the stream is in Unicode form, and
- - a successful buffer flush produces output which is a substring in Unicode form.
+ - a flush of the buffer fails if the data up to that point is not a string in Unicode form.

 ## Conversion